 Snowdonia National Park has some of the highest peaks and best views in Britain.
 It also can claim some of the oldest rocks on earth.
 This quick overview of Snowdonia superlatives should tempt you to this beautiful part of North Wales.

 The jagged peaks of Snowdonia are among the most ancient rocks on earth.
 The local culture is also rather ancient, with music and poetry dating back to the Bronze Age.
-About 65% of the local population speak Welsh, one of the oldest spoken languages in Europe, as their mother tongue.
+More than half of the local population speaks Welsh, one of the oldest spoken languages in Europe, as their mother tongue.
 Snowdonia also has:

-- The highest peak in England and Wales
+- Mt.
+Snowdonthe highest peak in England and Wales

 - Swallow Falls, the highest continuous waterfall in Wales